EMMMABK/Employee-Performance-Evaluation-System/README.md

 - **Altynbek Zhonguchkaev** - Database Administrator, Backend Developer, Frontend Developer

 ## Roles of Group Members
-- **John Doe**: Managed the overall project, implemented the backend logic, and integrated database functions.
+- **Adil Bikiev**: Managed the overall project, implemented the backend logic, and integrated database functions.
-- **Jane Smith**: Designed the user interface using JavaFX and SceneBuilder.
+- **Yryskeldi Bakhapov**: Designed the user interface using JavaFX and SceneBuilder.
 Handled front-end integration.
-- **Alice Johnson**: Managed the database schema, created the `EmployeeDAO` class, and handled database connections and queries.
+- **Altynbek Zhonguchkaev**: Managed the database schema, created the `EmployeeDAO` class, and handled database connections and queries.
-- **Bob Brown**: Coordinated the project’s HR requirements, helped design workflows for employee management, and maintained GitHub repositories.

 ## Screenshots
 Below are key screenshots showcasing the application: